sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 called **fetchAppAssets**.
 This is the function that actually makes the calls to the Asset Delivery API.

-There are two ways to fetch translation assets using Asset Delivery API: by version or by alias.
+There are two ways to fetch microcopy assets using Asset Delivery API: by version or by alias.

-#### Fetching translations by version
+#### Fetching microcopy by version

 All assets are identifiable by their version, and versions are immutable.
 Therefore if you fetch assets by version, they can be cached for an extended period of time.
 Read more about [caching assets](/references/assets/#asset-data-caching).
-When fetching translations by version, they are cached for an extended period of time, which helps to avoid unnecessary data loading.
+When fetching microcopy by version, it is cached for an extended period of time, which helps to avoid unnecessary data loading.
 Since Asset Delivery API sets Cache-Control header for these responses, the browser knows to cache these responses on its own.

 Hosted assets are versioned as a
 [whole asset tree](/references/assets/#asset-versioning) - a bit similar